-"When you lose your job, get selfish, because it's all about you," says Hobbs.
-"Learn what you can about why it has happened.
-Take ownership of those aspects in your control and dismiss the others.
-Then close that chapter and do something for yourself."
+“When you lose your job, get selfish, because it's all about you,” says Hobbs.
+“Learn what you can about why it has happened.
+Take ownership of those aspects in your control.
+Then close that chapter and do something for yourself.”

 1. Take some time off (if you can) and de-stress

 If you can afford to take time some time off, then do so without guilt.
-Maybe you have enough saved up to travel.
-You can do some of the things you've put off because of the time pressures of your previous job.
+Maybe you have enough saved up to relax at home for a few weeks.
+You can do some of the things you’ve put off because of the time pressures of your previous job.
 Whatever you choose to do, remember to take some time for yourself to de-stress.

 2. Review your finances and personal situation

 Revisit your financial plan, skill-set, family circumstances and career goals.
 See how big your “window” is.
 Ask yourself how long can you be off work before it affects your lifestyle.
 Taking control of your affairs will put you in the right frame of mind to move forward.

 - Need help with your financial plan?
 Talk to advisor near you.

 - 5 steps to organizing your finances

 - Have you had a family meeting about money?